KnightOS/knightos.org/documentation/kfs.md

 of each Flash page is a simple table, which represents which section follows each from within the page.

 Starting at address 0, on each page, the header consists of 64 four-byte entries, each representing one section of the page's sections.
-There is one entry (the first entry) that is always 0xFFFFFFFF, and is not used.
-Each entry is set to 0xFFFFFFFF if that entry is not used, otherwise, it is further split into two 16-bit numbers.
-The first is the preceeding section, or 0xFFFF if this is the first section of that file.
-The second is the next section, or 0xFFFF if this is the last section of the file.
+Each entry is formed of two 16-bit numbers - the first is the preceeding section, and the second is the next section.
+0xFFFF is used on each end of the file.
+That is, the first section of a file has the preceeding section set to 0xFFFF.

 For instance, say you have a file that starts on section 7, continues on 3, and ends on 12.
 The header for section 7 would be 0xFFFF, 0x0003.
 The section 3 header is 0x0007, 0x000C.
 The section 12 header is 0x0003, 0xFFFF.

+The first entry of the header on each page is special.
+The first byte is a magic number, and should be set to K if this page is formatted.
+The second byte is reserved for future use.
+The third and fourth bytes are a mapping of which sections on that page are in use.
+The low bit refers to section 0, and the high bit to section 15.
+The low bit is always reset - it represents the header block.
+Each other bit is set if that section is free, and reset if in use.

 The data allocation section may become severely fragmented over time.
 Defragmentation is not necessary.